jakobevangelista/jakobevangelista/README.md

 - 🤔 &nbsp; I am a full stack application developer that dabbles in machine learning / AI and data science.
 - 🎓 &nbsp; Studying Computer Engineering at Texas A&M University.
-- 💼 &nbsp; Working on collaboration with small businesses in order to streamline backend processes such as client communications and interactions.
+- 💼 &nbsp; Working on shipping products for businesses in order to streamline business processes.
-- 🌱 &nbsp; Learning more about Artificial Intelligence, Cloud Architecture and new application development methodologies and tools.
+- 🌱 &nbsp; Learning more about Artificial Intelligence, Cloud Architecture, and new application development methodologies and tools.
 - ✍️ &nbsp; Pursuing competitive powerlifting as a hobby.

 <h3> 🛠 &nbsp;Tech Stack</h3>